Iterative regularization in classification via hinge loss diagonal descent: Iterative regularization for hinge loss via diagonal descent

 Finally, putting together all the above observations we derive Algorithm \ref{algodualprojGD}.
 Algorithm \ref{algodualinertialGD} is derived by considering a classic variation of the proximal gradient iteration in Algorithm \ref{algodualprojGD}, namely a so called inertial step.
-The latter corresponds to replacing $u_{t}$ in \eqref{projevaluationt+1} with $z_{t}=u_{t}+\frac{t}{t+\alpha}(u_{t}-u_{t-1})$.
-For both Algorithm \ref{algodualprojGD} and Algorithm \ref{algodualinertialGD} the last step corresponds to the dual-to-primal update $w_{t+1}=-X^{\top}u_{t+1}$.
+The latter corresponds to replacing $u_{t}$ in \eqref{projevaluationt+1} with $q_{t}=u_{t}+\frac{t}{t+\alpha}(u_{t}-u_{t-1})$.
+For both Algorithm \ref{algodualprojGD} and Algorithm \ref{algodualinertialGD} the last step corresponds to the dual-to-primal update $w_{t+1}=-Z^{\top}u_{t+1}$.

-\begin{rem} Notice that due to the slight abuse of notation of $X$, Algorithms \ref{algodualprojGD} and \ref{algodualinertialGD} can be obtained by resetting $X$ to $Y\odot X$, where $\odot$ denotes the standard Hadamard product.
+\begin{rem} Notice that Algorithms \ref{algodualprojGD} and \ref{algodualinertialGD} can be obtained by replacing $Z$ with $\text{diag}(Y)X$.
 In fact, our analysis also extends to considering general linearly parametrized models of the form $f_{w}(x)=\text{sign}(\scal{w}{\phi(x)})$, where $\phi : \R^{d}\to \mathcal{H}$ denotes some feature mapping (possibly infinite dimensional) which may be specified explicitly, or via some kernel operator, i.e. $K(x_{i},x_{j})=\scal{\phi(x_{i})}{\phi(x_{j})}$\footnote{The use of this feature-mapping $\phi$ allows to consider non-linear classifiers for possibly non-linearly separable data (see for example \cite{cortes1995support,steinwart2008support}).}.
 If we set $\phi(X)=(\phi(x_i))_{i\leq n}$, the penalized hinge-loss problem associated to the minimal norm separating problem and its corresponding dual are:

 Since Algorithms \ref{algodualprojGD} and \ref{algodualinertialGD} are designed from the dual problem \eqref{featuresdual}, the information needed for the dual update $u_{t+1}$ is only the kernel evaluation at each data-point and not the one of $\phi(X)$ (see e.g. \cite{steinwart2008support}).
-In this case Algorithms \ref{algodualprojGD} and \ref{algodualinertialGD} can be rewritten by replacing $XX^{\top}$, with the operator $K$.
+In this case Algorithms \ref{algodualprojGD} and \ref{algodualinertialGD} can be rewritten by replacing $ZZ^{\top}$, with the operator $K$.
 Finally while the primal update $w_{t}$ may not be computable, the predictor can be still computed as $f_{w_{t}}(x)=\scal{w_{t}}{\phi(x)}=\scal{K(x_{i},x)}{u_{t}}$ via the dual iterates and the kernel evaluation.

 \end{rem}

 We end this section with two remarks commenting on some related literature and then analyze the properties of Algorithm \ref{algodualprojGD} and Algorithm \ref{algodualinertialGD} in the next section.